Vonng/pigsty/docs/c-config.md

 # Configuration

-Every Pigsty deployment has a corresponding **Configuration**: whether it is a production environment with a few hundred clusters or a local sandbox with 1 core and 1 GB, there is no difference in Pigsty except for the configuration content.
+Every Pigsty deployment has a corresponding **Configuration**: whether it's for production environment with hundreds of clusters, or a local 1C/1GB sandbox, there is no real difference, except for the config content.

 Pigsty defines infrastructure and database clusters through **Configuration Inventory** (Inventory).
-Formally, the concrete implementation of the configuration inventory can be either the default local [configuration file] (# configuration file) or dynamic configuration data from [CMDB] (t-cmdb.md) (optional).
-The default YAML configuration file is used as an example for all presentations in this article.
+The actual implementation of inventory can be either local [config file](#config-file) (DEFAULT), or dynamic config data from [CMDB](t-cmdb.md) (OPTIONAL).
+The default YAML config file approach is used as example in this article.
 A sample of a typical configuration file: [`pigsty.yml`](https://github.com/Vonng/pigsty/blob/master/pigsty.yml)

+Config file is consist of [config entries](#config-entry).
-The content of the configuration list is mainly [configuration items](# configuration items).
-Pigsty provides 176 configuration parameters that can be configured at multiple [levels](# levels of configuration items).
-Most of the parameters can be directly used with default values, and the rest can be customized on demand.
-Configuration items can be divided into two major categories: [Infrastructure Configuration](#Infrastructure Configuration) and [Database Cluster](#Database Cluster Configuration), and further subdivided into ten groups.
+Pigsty provides 175 config entries, and can be configured at different [levels](#hierarchy).
+Most of them can be directly used with default values, and the rest can be customized on demand. config entries can be divided into two major categories: [Infrastructure Configuration](#Infrastructure Configuration) and [Database Cluster](#Database Cluster Configuration), and further subdivided into ten groups.

 | No | Group | Category | Quantity | Function |
 | :--: | :-------------------------------: | :------: | :--: | -------------------------------------- |